tomasvc/instagram-clone/README.md

 # Instagram (but not really)
-Trying to create an Instagram clone so I can stalk myself
+I made an Instagram clone so I could post memes and stalk myself [Demo](https://suspicious-meitner-4803ad.netlify.app/)

-[Demo](https://suspicious-meitner-4803ad.netlify.app/)